 Using Bluetooth instead of Hue Bridge

-Controlling your Philips Hue smart lights with Bluetooth is perfect for people who only want smart lighting in one room – or those who want to try it out before they commit to a full set-up.
-Because you can control up to 10 lights with the Hue Bluetooth app, it is ideal for students in a dorm room or those who live in smaller spaces, such as studio flat.
+Controlling your Philips Hue smart lights with Bluetooth is perfect for people who only want smart lighting in one room — or those who want to try it out before they commit to a full setup.
+Because you can control up to 10 lights with the Hue app, it is ideal for students in a dorm room or those who live in smaller spaces, such as studio apartments.

-A Bluetooth set-up lets you turn lights on or off, dim and change light colours with the Hue Bluetooth app.
-You can also set a timer, use preset light scenes and even control lights with your voice.
-However, you won’t be able to control your lights while away from home, set ongoing automations or create custom scenes.
+A Bluetooth setup lets you turn lights on or off, dim, and change light colors with the Hue app.
+You can also set a timer, use preset light scenes, and even control lights with your voice.
+However, you won't be able to control your lights while away from home, set ongoing automations, or create custom scenes.

 The good news?
 You can always start out with a Bluetooth-controlled system and add a Hue Bridge later!